Streaming Max-Cut in General Metrics: Introduction

-\begin{theorem}[Informal; see \Cref{thm:lb}] There is no dynamic streaming algorithm that estimates the metric \maxcut value within $\poly(n)$ factor using space $o(n^{1/3})$ with constant probability, where the $n$ is the size of the stream. \end{theorem}
+\begin{theorem}[Informal; see \Cref{thm:lb}] There is no dynamic streaming algorithm that estimates the metric \maxcut value within $O(\Delta / n^{1 / 3})$ factor using space $o(n^{1/3})$ with constant probability, where $\Delta$ is the aspect ratio and $n$ is the size of the stream. \end{theorem}

 This clearly shows that the dynamic streaming setting is significantly ``harder'' than the sliding-window setting or insertion-only setting for metric \maxcut.
 In addition, this also shows an interesting difference to the Euclidean case: In Euclidean spaces, $(1 + \epsilon)$-approximation using poly-logarithmic space (similar to that in \Cref{thm:intro_sliding_window}) work also for dynamic streams~\cite{frahling2005coresets,DBLP:conf/stoc/ChenJK23}.